Meet Loyola’s 2018 Fulbright Award winners

 “The wonderful faculty here, especially in the English department, have given me a ton of attention and support since my first year,” he says, citing Jean Lee Cole, Ph.D., Nicholas Miller, Ph.D., Mark Osteen, Ph.D., Thomas Scheye, Ph.D., Chad Diehl, Ph.D., and Maiju Lehmijoki-Gardner.
 “Really, though, every English professor I’ve had has been a tremendous influence.”

-Hunter, who is majoring in English literature with minors in film and Asian studies, will be traveling to Japan to do research on William Faulkner—his favorite author since he read The Sound and the Fury in his AP Literature class in high school.
+Hunter, who is majoring in English literature with minors in film and Asian studies, will study abroad in Japan to conduct research on William Faulkner—his favorite author since he read The Sound and the Fury in his AP Literature class in high school.

 “The novel has a reputation for being notoriously difficult, and that was something I was drawn to,” he notes.
 “For whatever reason, I’ve always been attracted to ‘difficult’ literature and film—I feel like that’s the only kind of art that is worth talking about.”